isomorphic-software/smartclient-docs/classes/DataSourceField.md

 For the built-in SQL, JPA and Hibernate connectors, when `multipleStorage`:"simpleString" or "json" is used, criteria are transformed to replicate the client-side filtering behavior for multiple:true fields, where possible.
 The following operators are supported with the same behavior as client-side filtering:

 *   all String-oriented operators including [pattern operators](../kb_topics/patternOperators.md#kb-topic-patternoperators)
-*   regexp / iRegexp (built-in SQL only, JPA and Hibernate do not support these.
-Additionally, when using PostgreSQL, regexp operators are supported only starting from PostgreSQL version 9.3)
+*   regexp / iRegexp (built-in SQL only, JPA and Hibernate do not support these)
 *   isBlank / notBlank
 *   isNull / notNull
 *   inSet / notInSet